nicoddemus/nicoddemus.github.io/_src/content/pycharm.md

 Date: 2013-10-26 22:03
 Category: Python
 tags: python, ide
-Summary: Quick overview of a command-line application framework
+Summary: Things that surprised me in PyCharm from an Eclipse user point of view
 status: draft

 I have been an [Eclipse](eclipse.org) user for years now, using it to write mostly Python (with [PyDev](pydev.org)) and C++ (with [CDT](http://www.eclipse.org/cdt/)).
 Recently I heard about [PyCharm](http://www.jetbrains.com/pycharm/) and its new free community edition from a good friend of mine, [Igor](https://github.com/itghisi).
 He, also a long time Eclipse user, was giving it a lot of praise so I decided to give PyCharm a try, at least while working at home.

-So far, I have been loving it so much that I have even made the switch to using at work. :)
+So far, I have been loving it so much that I have even made the switch to using at work.

 Below I describe some of the things that surprised me in a very good way while using PyCharm.

 **Disclaimer**

-I don't intend in no way to bash Eclipse or PyDev, have been using it in years and it is great.
+I don't intend in no way to bash Eclipse or PyDev, I have been using it in years and it is great.

 Also, keep in mind that this is my personal experience.
-Your mileage may vary. :)
+Your mileage may vary.

 # Diff view while committing #